Corps of Colonial Marines: Post-war developments

 The war ended in February 1815, and the three European companies of the 3rd Battalion, Royal and Colonial Marines were sent back to Britain.
 With their departure, the battalion was reformed as the 3rd Battalion, Colonial Marines, consisting of six infantry companies of Colonial Marines and a staff company of Royal Marines brought from Canada.
 They performed garrison duty at the Royal Naval Dockyard at Ireland Island, Bermuda and were carried from there in the transport Lord Eldon to be disbanded in Trinidad on 20 August 1816.
 Near what is now known as Princes Town, the former Colonial Marines formed a free farming community, known as the Merikens (sometimes spelled Merikins), under the supervision of their former non-commissioned officers.
 Households had 16 acre plots.
 These settlements were successful, and in 1847 their ownership of the land was formally recognised.
 The community of descendants retains its identity and commemorates its roots in an annual celebration.

+It is claimed by Elizabeth Lutes Hillman that many of these men were resold into slavery in the West Indies, and that the British reneged their promise of liberty.
+Joseph McCarthy states that some British critics alleged that some were sold into slavery in the West Indies.
+James Scanlon notes that during the Chesapeake campaign, Virginians believed some slaves were being sold as indentured labourers by the British.
+Similar statements were published in Niles' Weekly Register in 1814.
+This is countered by Malcomson, as a British investigation into this American claim was proven false in 1815.

+On 15 March 1815, an U.S. Army aide-de-camp named Walter Bourke communicated to Major General Thomas Pinckney that conditions were difficult on the Georgia frontier despite efforts of Brigadier General John Floyd of the Georgia militia to reinforce American defences, and the efforts of U.S. Truce Commissioners Thomas Newell and Thomas Spalding on the Georgia coast to negotiate the return of slaves who had enlisted in, or sought asylum with, the Corps of Colonial Marines still at Cumberland Island under the command of Rear Admiral George Cockburn.
+Cockburn was not inclined to voluntarily hand over British military personnel who risked being returned to slavery by the Americans.

+The historian and former Marine officer Paul Nicolas does mention that, in order to keep the peace, some fugitives who reached the British in Georgia in 1815 were returned to American commissioners.
+He states that while this only affected a few Colonial Marines, it would have been better to pay treble their numeric value, and that to have returned them to slavery was so disgraceful, that it stigmatised the character of the British.